-The Skeleton Key is a great board for this types of surf breaks.
-It’s best for slightly bigger and faster waves.
-Also, it offers a 5 fin set up and gives you the option to switch between a quad fin set up and a traditional thruster.
-It carries more volume and width through the nose which gives you more speed and carry though the racey sections.
+The Skeleton Key is a great board for this type of surf break.
+We choose Skeleton Key because it’s made for bigger and faster waves that point breaks offer.
+It carries more volume and width through the nose which gives you more speed and carries though the race sections.
 It’s why we put the skeleton key in this list of best surfboards for point breaks.

 The second is Pyzel The Pyzalien.
 It can take the place of any high-performance shortboard.
 The Pyzalien is fast and easy to paddle while still being loose on the backfoot giving you the ability to perform tight turns in the pocket of the wave.
 The board has quick speed from take-off and great responsiveness.
 The outline has a fuller nose and wider tail which keeps the board very fast, while increasing the control and allowing for easier rail to rail transitions at high speed.

 Recommended Surfboards for Reef Break : Pyzel Ghost

 The name reef breaks because it is created by the reef under the water.
 The waves will break just over cobblestones, rocks, or coral.
 It sounds dangerous but Reef breaks are a favourite for most surfers.
 Mainly because most of the world’s best waves are reef breaks.